 They’re one of the first flowers to appear after winter, along with tulips, allium and crocuses.
 They were planted by my grandma many years ago and since then, they’ve brought us joy every spring without fail.
 People say it’s a bit of a hustle to take care of them, but mine just grow by themselves without any extra work –lucky me!
 When May comes around every year, you’ll surely find a bunch of them in a vase on my kitchen table.

 My younger sister calls them “cosmic onions”.
 Yes, they’re onions and they are cosmically tasty.
 They come in many different varieties, and the one I have is called Globemaster.

 Alliums are known for their big, purple blooms and magical leaves that smell like fresh young garlic.
-They also grow to reach about 80 cm tall.
+They also grow to reach about 80 cm tall, though ours grow up to my height somehow.
 Allium flowers look perfect in big arrangements and look even cooler while they’re growing!

 When I was young, my dad would always give me big bunches of tulips, so over time, they naturally became my favourite flowers.
 They’re gorgeous when they’re crisp and fresh, with so many varieties, colours, textures to choose from!
 When I’m home, he still buys them for me and I still love them the most in mono bouquets.